 Center for High-Performing Schools: Through this Center, SEDL builds the capacity of district and school leaders to plan, implement, evaluate, and sustain improvement efforts, including initiatives.

-- Cullman County School System: In Alabama, SEDL is providing training and technical assistance to staff of the Cullman County School System on the Concerns-Based Adoption Model.
-This project will assist district leaders in developing a systemwide process for evaluating the implementation and impact of school improvement initiatives.
+Cullman County School System: Through the Center for High-Performing Schools, SEDL provided training and technical assistance to staff of the Cullman County School System in Cullman, Alabama, on the Concerns-Based Adoption Model.
+This project will assist district leaders in developing a system-wide process for evaluating the implementation and impact of school improvement initiatives.

 Southeast Comprehensive Center (2005–2012): The Southeast Comprehensive Center provided professional development and technical assistance to the state education agencies in Alabama, Georgia, Louisiana, Mississippi, and South Carolina to build their capacity to support low-performing districts and schools.
 Work varied by state.
 For example, staff assisted state education agencies with implementing the Common Core State Standards and School Improvement Grants.